 What your small business can do from home

-Just because we’re stuck at home doesn’t mean we can’t find ways to overcome the challenges to our businesses brought on by covid-19.
+Just because we’re stuck at home doesn’t mean we can’t find ways to overcome the business challenges brought on by covid-19.

 And a lockdown doesn’t mean this has to be an unproductive time.
 It doesn’t even have to be ‘lost’ time.

-Here are just a few ideas of what you can be doing in terms of your marketing to help your business prepare for the upturn and bounce back soonest.
+Here are just a few ideas of what you can be doing to help your business prepare for the upturn and bounce back soonest.